Books & Resources

 English Standard Version (ESV)

-The ESV Bible is my favorite translation to read from in my quiet time, as well as for devotions and scripture memorization.
+The ESV Bible is my favorite translation to read in my quiet time, as well as for devotions and scripture memorization.
 I use the ESV Study Bible on the daily, and love the notes, maps, and book introductions associated.
 I use the ESV Study Bible most frequently.